Siamés: Tours

 The band held their first United States tour in January and February 2020 with an additional stop in Mexico City.
+In December 2022, they held their second United States tour, and in March 2023 they toured Mexico.
+So far, they have toured to multiple countries, including Germany, Denmark, France, and the UK.

 Awards and honors

-A music competition held in December of 2016 named True Sounds and hosted by Ballantine's was won by Siamés out of 270 independent bands.
+A music competition held in December 2016 named True Sounds and hosted by Ballantine's was won by Siamés out of 270 independent bands.